 Who I Work With

-If you’re looking for a quick overview of specific areas I work with, you can find this listed under “who I work with” in the navigation menu above.
-This page is in-depth look at the kinds of experiences I work with as a therapist in Eugene & Springfield, Oregon.
+If you’re looking for a quick overview of specific areas I work with, you can find this listed under “Who I Work With” in the navigation menu above.
+This page is an in-depth look at the kinds of experiences I work with as a therapist in Eugene, Oregon.

 An Open-Ended Beginning

-Across the many experiences people bring into therapy, certain questions surface again and again:
+Across the experiences people bring to psychotherapy, certain questions surface again and again:

 My work engages these existential questions.
-Themes such as meaning, freedom, responsibility, and relationship shape how we understand ourselves and how we move through our lives.
+Themes such as meaning, freedom, responsibility, and connection.
 From this Existential Lens, I anchor our conversations in presence, honesty, and genuine connection.
-Through this kind of encounter, clarity, coherence, and a more grounded sense of being can begin to emerge.
+Through this kind of encounter, clarity, coherence, and a grounded sense of being can begin to emerge.

 Inner Tension

 One of the most common experiences people bring into therapy is a persistent sense of anxiety or inner tension.
-This often shows up as feeling on edge or internally braced, even when nothing is immediately wrong.
+This often shows up as a feeling of being on edge, even when nothing is immediately wrong.
 The mind drifts toward what might happen, what remains unresolved, or what feels uncertain or unfinished.

-Anxiety frequently overlaps with patterns of overthinking or rumination, where the mind loops in on itself in an attempt to find certainty or relief.
-While thinking can feel productive in the moment, over time it often deepens fatigue and creates distance from one’s direct experience of the present.
+Anxiety frequently overlaps with the sensation of overthinking or rumination, where the mind loops in on itself in an attempt to find certainty or relief.
+While thinking can feel productive in the moment, it often deepens fatigue and creates distance from one’s direct experience of the present.

 For others, tension takes the form of anger or irritability.
-This does not always appear as overt conflict.
-More often it shows up as impatience, frustration, or a sense of being blocked or constricted in life.
+Sometimes not as overt conflict, but by showing up as impatience, frustration, or a sense of being limited in some way.
 Reactions may feel out of proportion or confusing, often pointing toward unmet needs, unclear boundaries, or aspects of experience that have not yet been fully acknowledged or integrated.

 Energy, Mood, and Loss

-At other times, the problems we face are less about tension and more about the weight of reality itself.
-You may notice a gradual flattening of emotional life, often during periods of transition or significant change.
-Motivation decreases.
+At other times, the problems we face are less about tension and more about the impact reality has on us.
 What once felt meaningful or engaging no longer does.
 Life can begin to feel distant, heavy, or difficult to inhabit.
-This experience is often described as depression, though many people experience it less as sadness and more as numbness, heaviness, or a loss of vitality.
+This experience is often described as depression, though many people experience it less as sadness and more as numbness, heaviness, or a loss of connection with what matters in life.

-Others come to therapy feeling burned out or emotionally exhausted, particularly after long periods of responsibility, caretaking, or performance.
-Rest may no longer feel restorative, and even small decisions can feel overwhelming.
-Beneath the fatigue, there is often a deeper question about direction, values, and whether one’s current way of living is sustainable.
+Others come to therapy feeling burned out or emotionally exhausted, particularly after long periods of work, caretaking, or performance.
+Rest may no longer feel like enough, and even small decisions can feel overwhelming.
+Beneath fatigue, there can be a deeper question about value and one’s life direction.

-The experience of grief and loss may also be central.
+The experience of grief and loss may also be important.
 Grief is not limited to death.
 It often arises after the end of a relationship, a shift in identity, an unrealized future, or the recognition that certain chapters of life have closed.
-Encountering grief can be deeply unsettling, but it can also be profoundly transformative, reshaping how we understand ourselves and the world.
+Encountering grief can be profoundly transformative, reshaping how we understand ourselves and the world around us.

 Change and Patterns of Coping

 Many people seek therapy during periods of change.
-Sometimes this follows an external transition, such as a career shift or the loss of a relationship or loved one.
-At other times, it emerges from an internal readiness to become a different version of oneself.
-Therapy becomes a place to explore these moments with care, and to examine how choice and responsibility show up in everyday life.
+Sometimes this follows an important transition, a career shift, or the loss of a relationship or loved one.
+At other times, it emerges from a readiness to become a different version of oneself.
+Therapy becomes a place to explore these moments with care.

 Men’s Mental Health and the Question of Identity

-Therapy becomes a space to explore identity, responsibility, and choice as lived realities.
-If this resonates, you may also want to explore the men’s mental health page or listen to the podcast episode When Meaning Has No Map.
+If this topic is of deeper interest, you may also want to explore the men’s mental health page or listen to the podcast episode When Meaning Has No Map.

 Relationships and Couples Work